fatgraphs/fatgraphs/docs/README.md

 ### Postgres & PostGIS installation
 To run the code locally please make sure postgres and the GIS extension are correctly set up.
-This wastested with Ubuntu 20.
+This was tested with Ubuntu 20.

 Ubuntu 20 comes with postgres already installed.
 Refer to this image to know what postgres-related paackages are required: